 This scale is intended to measure the extent that the clinician avoids a focus on the reasons against changing or for maintaining the status quo.
 To achieve high scores, clinicians should avoid lingering in discussions concerning the difficulty or undesirability of change.
 Although therapists will sometimes choose to attend to sustain talk to build rapport, in general they should spend only as much time as needed to bring the discussion into more favorable territory for building motivation.
-High scores may also be achieved in the absence of sustain talk during a session, if the clinician does not engage in behaviors to evoke it.
 Low scores in Softening Sustain Talk are appropriate when clinicians focus considerable attention to the barriers of change, even when using MI-consistent techniques (e.g., asking open questions, offers reflections, affirmations and other MI Adherent techniques) to evoke and reflect sustain talk throughout the session.